Skip to main content

 ControlMeaning

-Default StatusApplied when new work starts.
+Default StatusApplied automatically when new work starts.

 Closed StatusMarks work as complete.